credibil/docs/src/stability/platform-support.md

 # Platform Support

-This page is intended to give a high-level overview of Credibil VC's platform support along with a few Credibil aspirations.
+This page is intended to give a high-level overview of Credibil's platform support along with a few Credibil aspirations.
 For more detail, see the [support tiers](./support-tiers.md) which has more detail on what is supported and to what extent.

 Credibil strives to support hardware that anyone wants to run WebAssembly on.
-Credibil VC maintainers support a number of "major" platforms but porting work may be required to support platforms that maintainers are not familiar with.
+Credibil maintainers support a number of "major" platforms but porting work may be required to support platforms that maintainers are not familiar with.

-Out-of-the box Credibil VC supports:
+Out-of-the box Credibil supports:

 * **Linux**: x86\_64, aarch64
 * **MacOS**: x86\_64, aarch64